 Our asthma specialist, Lindsey Forstie,FNP, has many years of experience in asthma and allergies.
-She will take the time to learn about your specific condition and needs, and can formulate the best treatment plans to ensure success!
+She will take the time to learn about your specific condition and needs, and can formulate the best treatment plans and cutting edge asthma treatments to ensure success!

 Not sure if you have asthma?
 If you experience difficulty breathing, coughing and/or wheezing, or a tight feeling in your chest, you may suffer from asthma.